alexdown/mongo-view/README.md

 VIEW/MATERIALIZED VIEW in MongoDB
 ---

-This is just a flow of thoughts about how to reproduce the functionality of a SQL VIEW/MATERIALIZED VIEW on mongoDB.
+This is just a train of thoughts about how to reproduce the functionality of a SQL VIEW/MATERIALIZED VIEW on mongoDB.

----
+--

 First, the setup.